anthonyalberto/mysql_online_migrations/README.md

 Usage
 =======================
-In a typical Rails app, just add it to your gem file :
+In a typical Rails app, just add it to your Gemfile :
 `gem 'mysql_online_migrations'`

+Then run `bundle install`

-And you're ready for online migrations!
+You're ready for online migrations!
+Please read the caveats section though.

 ### Turn it off for a whole environment
 Example for environment test (your CI might not use MySQL 5.6 yet), add the following to `config/environments/test.rb`: